Reactions to the death of Elizabeth II: Television

-All BBC Television channels (except for BBC Three and Four, which were not broadcasting at the time, and subsequently had programmes suspended following the announcement of her death; and children's channels CBBC, which announced the news through their programme Newsround, and CBeebies, which saw no interruptions to its regular schedule) and radio stations suspended their schedules following the announcement of her death.
-On BBC Television, rolling news coverage had begun just after 12:30pm on the BBC News Channel following the initial announcement that the Queen had been put on medical observation, with BBC One clearing its schedules shortly afterwards to simulcast the news coverage.
-The BBC's lead news anchor Huw Edwards began presenting from 2pm onwards, accompanied by royal correspondent Nicholas Witchell.
-Edwards then made the official announcement of the Queen's death at 6:31pm; shortly afterwards the screen faded to black to allow for BBC Two to join the BBC News feed.
-Extensive schedule changes took place across BBC Television, ITV, Channel 4, Channel 5 and Sky in order to show news coverage and obituary documentaries.
+All BBC Television channels (barring BBC Three and Four, which were not broadcasting at the time, and subsequently had programmes suspended; and children's channels CBBC, which announced the news through their programme CBBC Newsround, and CBeebies, which saw no interruptions to its regular schedule) and radio stations suspended their schedules following the announcement of her death.
+On BBC Television, rolling news coverage had begun just after 12:30 pm on the BBC News Channel following the initial announcement that the Queen had been put on medical observation, with BBC One clearing its schedules shortly afterwards to simulcast the news coverage.
+The BBC's lead news anchor Huw Edwards began presenting from 2 pm onwards, accompanied by royal correspondent Nicholas Witchell.
+Edwards then made the official announcement of the Queen's death at 6:31 pm; shortly afterwards the screen faded to black to allow for BBC Two to join the BBC News feed.
+Extensive schedule changes took place across BBC Television, ITV, Channel 4, Channel 5 and Sky to show news coverage and obituary documentaries.
 Commercial television channels including UKTV and BT Sport suspended advertising breaks for a number of hours following the announcement and many commercial radio music stations switched to a sombre playlist in the days following the Queen's death.
-Advertisements were suspended on both ITV and Sky until at least Saturday.
+Advertisements were suspended on both ITV and Sky until at least Saturday (10 September).

-Sky was criticised after an episode of Last Week Tonight with John Oliver was edited to remove jokes related to the Queen's death.

-Channel 4 cut short an episode of Hollyoaks to announce the death of the Queen, airing news coverage until 10pm and then documentaries on the Queen thereafter, before airing an amended schedule of programmes the following day.
+Channel 4 cut short an episode of Hollyoaks to announce the death of the Queen, airing news coverage until 10 pm and then documentaries on the Queen thereafter, before airing an amended schedule of programmes the following day.
 The comedy programme The Last Leg was cancelled that evening out of respect while Gogglebox aired as normal.
+The release of the comedy-horror series Don't Hug Me I'm Scared on Channel 4 was delayed from 12 to 30 September.
 Advertising was suspended out of respect, a move Channel 5 also repeated.

+Sky was criticised after an episode of Last Week Tonight with John Oliver was edited to remove jokes related to the Queen's death.

-The series The Crown about the royal family stopped filming its sixth season for a period of time "out of respect".
+The Netflix series The Crown, which covers Elizabeth's reign, suspended filming of its sixth season for a period of time "out of respect".

 The BBC postponed the broadcast of the launch episode of the twentieth series of Strictly Come Dancing out of respect.
-The programme - which was filmed on the evening before the Queen's death - had been originally scheduled to air on 17 September, which was two days before the funeral.
+The programme—which was recorded on the evening before the Queen's death—had been originally scheduled to air on 17 September, which was two days before the funeral.
 It was subsequently rescheduled to air the following Friday (23 September).
 The BBC soap opera EastEnders paid tribute to the Queen with a special scene that aired at the start of the episode broadcast on 12 September.
 The BBC aired Paddington films in honour of the Queen.